 - a.
 This Public License applies for the term of the Copyright and Similar Rights licensed here.
-However, if You fail to comply with this Public License, then Your rights under this Public License terminate automatically. b.
-Where Your right to use the Licensed Material has terminated under Section 6(a) it reinstates: - b.
-Where Your right to use the Licensed Material has terminated under Section 6(a), it reinstates:

-automatically as of the date the violation is cured, provided it is cured within 30 days of Your discovery of the violation: or - 2. upon express reinstatement by the Licensor.
+However, if You fail to comply with this Public License, then Your rights under this Public License terminate automatically. - b.
+Where Your right to use the Licensed Material has terminated under Section 6(a), it reinstates: - automatically as of the date the violation is cured, provided it is cured within 30 days of Your discovery of the violation; or - 2. upon express reinstatement by the Licensor.